emiliosheinz/full-cycle-domain-drive-design/README.md

 ### Rich vs Anemic entities

 In DDD, entities can be classified as either rich or anemic.
 A rich entity is one that contains both data and behavior, while an anemic entity is one that contains only data.
 The distinction between the two is crucial, as it has a significant impact on the overall design and architecture of the software system.

+## Value Objects

+An object that represents a descriptive aspect of the domain with no conceptual identity is called a Value Object.
+Value Objects are instantiated to represent elements of the design that we care about only for what they are, not who or which they are.
+Value objects are different from entities - they don't have a concept of identity.
+They encapsulate primitive types in the domain and solve primitive obsession.

+There are three main qualities of Value Objects:

+- They validate themselves
+- They are immutable
+- They have no identity